stackbit-projects/successful-tortoise-147d0/content/pages/faq.md

       - title: How do you base your pricing?
         content: |
           Pricing on a non-judgemental scale.
-      - title: What if my business is technical?
+      - title: How long are the sessions?
         content: >-
           No product or service is too technical to learn and understand.
 Part of our initial onboarding is an in-depth understanding of your